 19.5 Quorum.
 For the purposes hereof, a quorum shall be determined as follows: (i) for meeting of the membership, at least ten (10) members in attendance; (ii) for meetings of the Board, at least six (6) members in attendance; (iii) of the Executive Committee, three (3) members in attendance; and (iv) of a Standing Committee or any ad hoc committee, one-half (½) of the members of such committee.

 19.6 Minutes.
-Minutes of any regular meeting, with the roll of those in attendance, shall be distributed by the Secretary at least one week prior to the next meeting and may be sent out by the Chair electronically.
+Minutes of any regular meeting, with the roll of those in attendance, shall be distributed to all members of the Leadership Board by the Secretary at least one week prior to the next meeting and may be sent out by the Chair electronically.
 Voting on passage of minutes can take place electronically, at the discretion of the Chair, or be placed on the agenda for the next scheduled meeting.
 The results of any electronic vote on minutes shall be submitted by the Chair to the Secretary to appear in the next set of minutes.
 Minutes of special meetings shall be distributed within two weeks of the meeting’s occurrence and should be approved electronically by those entitled to a vote.

 19.7 Robert’s Rules.
 All meetings shall be conducted in accordance with the edition of Robert’s Rules of Order specified by the latest DA Charter as of the date of the meeting.